Therapy Approaches: Understanding Your Mental Health Care Plan

 If you are unsure which modality is right for you, it can help to talk to a therapist who can assess your needs and help guide you toward the option that may be a fit for your unique needs and goals.

-4 steps to determine the right therapist and therapy approaches for your mental health
+Four steps to determine the right therapist and therapy approaches for your mental health

 Here are a few steps you can take to start the process of selecting the right therapy approach for your needs.

 Take the time to understand your goals and preferences, and consider your budget.
 It can also be helpful to do a bit of trial and error.
-You may try some approaches to see how they feel for you, and if they’re not a fit, it’s okay to try something else until you find what feels right for you.
+You may try some approaches to see how they feel for you, and if they’re not fit, it’s OK to try something else until you find what feels right for you.

 Finding a psychotherapy technique and therapist that works for you